 Obesity is a worldwide epidemic.
 Fortunately, you don't have to be part of it.

-In 2001, the US Surgeon General declared an obesity epidemic, reporting that approximately 300,000 US deaths a year are associated with obesity and overweight compared to more than 400,000 deaths a year from cigarette smoking.
+IN 2001, the US Surgeon General declared an obesity epidemic, reporting that approximately 300,000 US deaths a year are associated with obesity and overweight compared to more than 400,000 deaths a year from cigarette smoking.
 A federal study estimates the health-care costs of overweight and obesity in the US at $92.6 billion.
 In 1993, according to the CDC, the prevalence of obesity in most US states was less than 14 percent.
 In 2001, it was approaching 24 percent.
 Preliminary findings indicate we have broken through 30 percent, with some estimates as high as 35 percent.
 Fifteen percent of children are obese, with a rise in type II diabetes.
 In 2002 the World Health Organization reported that "[u]nhealthy diets and physical inactivity are ... the leading causes of the major noncommunicable diseases ...."

 "Obesity hits every organ system in the body," endocrinologist Judith Korner MD PhD of Columbia University told a session at the 2004 American Psychiatric Association’s annual meeting.
 This includes the heart, sleep, diabetes, cancer, and psychosocial ills.
 Ten years from now, she said, obesity will exceed lung cancer in terms of death.